Haroon Yousaf: WAPDA

-He transferred to the departmental side WAPDA the following season and stayed there for five years.
-Yousaf won National Football Championship once with WAPDA in 1991.
+In 1991, Yousaf transferred to the departmental side WAPDA and stayed there for five years.
+Yousaf won the National Football Championship once with WAPDA in 1991.
 He played in the 1991 Asian Club Championship qualifying round against Dhaka Mohammedan.

 Yousaf also represented Defence Club at the 1993–94 Asian Club Championship qualifying round against Oman Club.

 Allied Bank

 In 1995, he moved to the Allied Bank Limited football team, where he became captain in 1997.
 He won consecutive National Football Championship titles in 1997, 1999 and 2000.
-He also won the National Football Challenge Cup four times with Allied Bank: in 1996, 1998, 1999 and 2002.
+He also won the President PFF Cup four times with Allied Bank in 1996, 1998, 1999 and 2002.

 He was offered a playing contract from the Indian football team Mahindra United, but the Pakistan Football Federation seemingly turned it down.

 He played with the club until its disbandment during the 2004 Pakistan Premier League.

 Afghan Chaman

-After a gap after his team got disbanded, Yousaf also played a short while for Afghan Chaman where he is still highly praised as a solid player and leader.
+In the gap after his team got disbanded, Yousaf played a short while for Afghan Chaman.